edgepointlearning/edgepointlearning.com/src/collections/blog/2023-03-15-employee-safety-training-topics.md

 ---
 title:      "15 Safety Training Topics for Your Workplace (and Free Courses!)"
-permalink:  /blog/employee-safety-training-topics-test/
+permalink:  /blog/employee-safety-training-topics/
 image:      blog/2023/2023-03-15-employee-safety-training-topics.jpg
 meta:       Find safety topics for weekly meetings or your larger workplace safety training programs, along with free courses and resources you can use now!
+author:
-author:     Corey Bleich
+  name: Corey Bleich
 ---

 Employee safety training: it’s critical, but what makes a training program go from mundane to one that actually saves lives and reduces injury in your workplace?
 How can your managers ensure that all employees know these important safety training topics and practice them throughout their day?
 Whether you build a full safety training program, or message out daily safety reminders, this comprehensive guide covers the major workplace safety topics to cover, and how to develop a comprehensive employee safety training program.